devkral/django-fast-iprestrict/README.md

 In the admin panel is now a section Rule and Rule Pathes.
 Rule pathes like `.*` can be used to match for the whole project.

+Rules are evalutated like a waterfall: the lowest position to the highest position.
+State disabled rules are skipped

 Note: ipv4 and ipv6 rules are not interoperable yet.
-If the network does not match they are skipped
+If the network does not match they are skipped like if they are in state "disabled".

 The rule names can be used for the django-fast-ratelimit adapter: